 Remember, we are here to help, and can advise you on a wide range of money matters.
 So talk to us!
 Call on 0116 224 2240 or drop into one of the Student Services Centres on our three campuses.

 If you are applying for a higher education course different tuition fees apply and alternative support is available.

 16-18 year olds

-We offer free tuition and exam fees for full-time courses if you are aged between 16 and 18 on August 31 (of the year you start your course), and you meet the Skills Funding Agency (SFA) and Education Funding Agency (EFA) eligibility criteria (UK or qualifying EU resident) and are a home student.
+We offer free tuition and exam fees for full-time courses if you are aged between 16 and 18 on August 31 (of the year you start your course), and you meet the Educatiion and Skills Funding Agency (ESFA) eligibility criteria (UK or qualifying EU resident) and are a home student.

 Students on part-time courses have to pay course fees at enrolment.
 Course fees include materials fees.
 On some courses there are residential fees.